suhasmeti/prod-support-docs/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 CIRRENT™ Cloud ID is pre-populated with the device certificates for Cloud ID-compatible chips.
 During the manufacturing process you install Cloud ID-compatible chips into your devices.
 When you receive a batch of chips and when these chips are ready for installation, you or your contract manufacturer simply need to scan a QR code to “bind” the devices with your Cloud ID account.

-Cloud ID then securely informs your Product Cloud that a batch of devices has been binded and that these devices should be allowed to communicate with your Product Cloud.
-The Cloud ID process ensures that only genuine, authorized devices get access to your Product Cloud.
+Cloud ID securely informs your Product Cloud that a batch of devices has been claimed and that these devices should be allowed to communicate with your Product Cloud.
+The Cloud ID process ensures that only genuine, authorized devices are allowed to communicate with your Product Cloud.

 What do you need for this developer kit?
 *****************************************